Ekumen-OS/ros2_testing_workshop_roscon_es_25/README.md

 ## 📋 Workshop structure

-This workshop is organized into six modules that progressively develop the participant’s understanding of **testing in ROS 2**, from code quality fundamentals to complete Continuous Integration pipelines.
+This workshop is organized into six modules that progressively develop the participant’s understanding of **testing in ROS 2**, from static analysis fundamentals to complete Continuous Integration pipelines.

 Each module combines conceptual material with practical exercises that apply the ideas directly to real ROS 2 code.
 All exercises are designed to be executed in a consistent environment using the provided Docker setup.